aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/how-to-remove-page-and-section-breaks/_index.md

 title: How to Remove Page and Section Breaks in C++
 articleTitle: How to Remove Page and Section Breaks
 linktitle: How to Remove Page and Section Breaks
-description: "Page or section breaks explanation and how to remove it using Aspose.Words for C++."
+description: "Page or section breaks explanation and how to remove it using C++."
 type: docs
 weight: 210
 url: /cpp/how-to-remove-page-and-section-breaks/